UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

   1 - Send a Thank You to a single donor.
   2 - Create a Report.
-  3 - Send letters to every donor.
+  3 - Send letters to all donors.
   4 - Quit

 The files for each thank you letter should get a unique file name derived from the donor's name, and maybe a date.

 After running the "send letters to everyone" option, you should get a bunch of new files in the working dir, one for each donor.